Keeping your baby safe and sound this holiday

 Solent NHS Trust was created on 1 April 2011 and specializes in providing high quality community and mental health services.
 We currently operate out of more than 120 sites across Southampton, Portsmouth and Hampshire.
 The Trust is working towards becoming a Foundation Trust and was recently referred to Monitor for the final stage of assessment.

-A Solent NHS Trust led study into helping children diagnosed with delays in talking has been boosted by a six figure grant from the Nuffield Foundation.
+A Solent NHS Trust led study helping children with delays in talking has been boosted by a 6 figure grant from the Nuffield Foundation

 Wednesday 8 March is No Smoking Day and a calendar date for your diary if you smoke and are considering giving up